-A description of the policies that establish the State's methods and factors used to distribute funds to local areas for Youth activities.
+A description of the policies that establish the State's methods and factors used to distribute funds to Local Areas for Youth activities.

-A description of the policies that establish the State's methods and factors used to distribute funds to local areas for Adult and training activities.
+A description of the policies that establish the State's methods and factors used to distribute funds to Local Areas for Adult and training activities.

-Allocation of Adult and Youth Funds to Local Areas:
+Allocation of WIOA Adult and Youth Funds to Local Areas:

-The three-part formula for allocating adult and youth funds to local areas is as follows:
+The three-part formula for allocating WIOA Adult and Youth funds to Local Areas is as follows:

-The process begins by determining the average number of individuals in the civilian labor force and unemployed for the most recent twelve-month reference period of July 1st through June 30th.
+The process begins by determining the average number of individuals in the civilian labor force and unemployed for the most recent twelve-month reference period of July 1st through June 30th, by Local Area.

-Once these numbers are calculated the areas of substantial unemployment [ASU] are identified.
+Once these numbers are calculated, the areas of substantial unemployment (ASU) are identified.
 By definition, an ASU is a contiguous area with a population of at least 10,000 individuals and an unemployment rate of at least 6.5 percent.

 For Local Areas that have unemployment of 6.5 percent or greater, the civilian labor force and unemployment data is inserted directly into the allocation formula.
 For Local Areas that have unemployment less than 6.5 percent, an ASU search is performed.
-For reference, the ASU search process, as described below, is completed through a joint working venture between L&I's Center for Workforce Information and Analysis and the Bureau of Workforce Development Administration.
+For reference, the ASU search process, as described below, is completed through a joint working venture between L&I's Center for Workforce Information and Analysis (CWIA) and the Bureau of Workforce Development Administration (BWDA).

-An ASU search is a procedure developed by the Federal Bureau of Labor Statistics to identify areas of substantial unemployment.
-County level unemployment data along with either census tract or municipal level unemployment data from the most recent census is used to determine the current unemployment rates for cities, townships, or census tracts.
-Through this procedure, which can utilize a subtraction or addition method, cities, townships or census tracts that border each other are joined together until the definition of an ASU is achieved.
+An ASU search is a procedure developed by the federal Bureau of Labor Statistics to identify ASUs.
+County-level unemployment data, along with either Census tract or municipal level unemployment data from the most recent Census, is used to determine the current unemployment rates for cities, townships, or Census tracts.
+Through this procedure, which can utilize a subtraction or addition method, cities, townships, or Census tracts that border each other are joined together until the definition of an ASU is achieved.
 A Local Area can have more than one ASU within their geographic border, if the building method is used.

-Once the ASU[s] is designated, the civilian labor force and unemployed totals for each Local Area's ASU are then inserted into the computer based allocation formula.
+Once the ASU(s) is designated, the civilian labor force and unemployed totals for each Local Area's ASU are then inserted into the computer based allocation formula.

-The first third of funds is allocated on the basis of the number of unemployed in areas of substantial unemployment compared to the statewide total of such individuals.
-The unemployment data was previously determined in step 1.
+The first third of funds is allocated on the basis of the number of unemployed in ASUS compared to the statewide total of such individuals (as determined in Step 1).
 The percentage share of funds is determined by dividing the number of unemployed in each Local Area with unemployment of 6.5 percent or greater, by the statewide total of unemployed in areas with unemployment of 6.5 percent or greater.
 The resulting percentage is then multiplied by one-third of the State's available allotment.